Pandoa/FirebaseFeatures/docs/installation.md

 !> Disabling a module will skip its initialization.
 Be careful to not call a method of a module that you disabled.

-?> If you disable AdMob here, you have to follow the steps [here](https://pandoa.github.io/FirebaseFeatures/#/installation?id=disabling-a-module-android) as well for Android.
+?> If you disable AdMob here, you have to follow the steps for [Disabling a Module (Android)](https://pandoa.github.io/FirebaseFeatures/#/installation?id=disabling-a-module-android) as well for Android.
 As AdMob will terminate the application if the libraries are included in the build but it is not initialized.

 ## Removing all the code for a module (Advanced)
 If you want to remove totally a module from the plugin, you can do so by editing a line in `FirebaseFeatures.Build.cs`.